 Welcome to Earth, third rock from the Sun.
-In this segment on Knolwdge of the Spheres, we will continue our quest through the cosmos by taking a look at our very uniquie observational platfoarm.
+In this segment on Knowledge of the Spheres, we will continue our quest through the cosmos by taking a look at our very unique observational platform.
 Our planet is rare, it is distinct from other bodies in our solar system.
-Through this differentation, we are able to look outside the atmosphere and observe the uninverse.
-In this post, it is my goal to astronomically and geologically surmise what forces give rise to our very privlidged and unique position.
+Through this differentiation, we are able to look outside the atmosphere and observe the universe.
+In this post, it is my goal to astronomically and geologically surmise what forces give rise to our very privileged and unique position.

 When we think about our planet, the first thing that comes to mind is life.
 Yes, complex intelligent life is very uncommon in the Universe.
 There are many factors that contribute to this such as the atmosphere, oceans, size, distance and size of our local star, protection contributed by Jupiter’s mass and distance, size and distance of our moon and location within our galactic home.

 All of these factors we will explore.
 While all of these factors are very important, there is one crucial mechanism that paved the way for our existence in the Universe.
 It is the combination of all of these factors that gave rise to our very unique and privlidged observational platform.
 So, without further ado, I present Earth, third rock from the sun.

 As we look at our planet from the perspective of another planetary body, we notice several things.
 Earth is a terrestrial planet, meaning it has a solid surface.
 It is rather small compared to other planetary bodies, especially the gas and ice giants (Jupiter, Saturn, Uranus, and Neptune).
 It resides within the inner solar system accompanied by other terrestrial (rocky) planets (Mercury, Venus, and Mars).